 Disgusted by this turn of events, General Clarkson asked that his name be withdrawn, but his allies ignored the request.
 When the Republican caucus convened on January 24, 1900, the first vote produced a tie between Bennett and Clarkson.
 In a second ballot, Bennett secured his party's nomination with a one-vote majority.
 Five days later, the full Senate confirmed his selection.

 Charles Goodwin Bennett was born in Brooklyn on December 11, 1863.
-The son of the publisher of the Brooklyn Daily Times, he attended public schools and graduated from the New York Law School at age nineteen.
+The son of the publisher of the Brooklyn Daily Times, he attended public schools and graduated from the New York Law School at age 19.
 He went on to establish the People's Bank of Brooklyn and to serve as chairman of its executive committee.
-In his early twenties, he used his banking connections to good advantage in Brooklyn Republican circles and became president of the People's Bridge Association to lobby for construction of an East River span that would connect the Williamsburg section of Brooklyn with Manhattan.
-In 1892, he won his party's nomination to an open seat in the U.S. House of Representatives, but lost the general election by a sizeable margin in a year that favored Democratic candidates.
+In his early 20s, he used his banking connections to good advantage in Brooklyn Republican circles and became president of the People's Bridge Association to lobby for construction of an East River span that would connect the Williamsburg section of Brooklyn with Manhattan.
+In 1892 he won his party's nomination to an open seat in the U.S. House of Representatives but lost the general election by a sizeable margin in a year that favored Democratic candidates.

 Two years later, a severe economic depression discredited the administration of Democratic President Grover Cleveland and opened the way for a new generation of Republican congressional challengers.
 In a victory of landslide proportions, Republicans picked up 120 seats in the House, including one for Bennett, who triumphed by a nearly two-to-one margin.